SJElizalde/quick-asyncNet/docs/GUIDE.md

     ahttp.downloadURL("http://www.google.com/favicon.ico", "google_favicon.ico")

-*NOTE:* In addition to *complete* and *error* status events, the API will dispatch "begin" (when a net connection is established) and "progress" events (for content that takes more than one cycle to read).
+*NOTE:* In addition to *complete* and *error* status events, the API will dispatch *begin* (when a net connection is established) and "progress" events (for content that takes more than one cycle to read).

 Here's a brief of the event parameters:

     http_event {
       status,
       error_code,
-      progress,
+      percent,
       url,
       filename
     }